meyskens/linux-itf/src/security/passwords/index.md

 # Passwords

-Wachtoorden zijn overal gebruikt in deze wereld.
-Maar als we aan onze servers gaan denken moeten we gaan oppassen met wachtwoorden.
-Wachtwoorden zijn makkelijk te achterhalen in veel te veel gevallen.

-## Hoe lang tot we je wachtwoord kunnen raden?

-We bekijken even [password haystacks](https://www.grc.com/%5Chaystack.htm).
-Dit gaat bereken hoelang **1 computer** erover gaat doen om je wachtwoord te brute forcen en houd geen rekening met lijsten van gelekte passwoorden of woordeboeken!
+Passwords are used everywhere in this world.
+But when we start thinking about our servers we have to start being careful with passwords.
+Passwords are easy to figure out in far too many cases.

+## How long until we can guess your password?

+Let's take a look at [password haystacks](https://www.grc.com/%5Chaystack.htm).
+This is going to calculate how long **1 computer** is going to take to brute fork your password, and doesn't take into account lists of leaked passwords or word books!

 ![haystack](./haystack.png)

-## Ben jij te koop op het dark web?
+## Are you for sale on the dark web?

-Voor enkele euros kan je op de donkere plekken op het internet een lijst aan wachtwoorden kopen die komt van slecht beveiligde websites.
-Al geluk hebben we ook echte data verzamelaars die deze voor goed gebruiken.
+For a few bucks, you can buy a list of passwords coming from poorly secured websites on the dark web.
+As luck would have it, we also have real data collectors who use these for good.

-[Have I been pwned?](https://haveibeenpwned.com/) heeft een collectie bijgehouden door security researcher Troy Hunt.
-Dit is ondertussen een bekende database die ook door andere diensten wordt gebruikt voor alerts.
+[Have I been pwned?](https://haveibeenpwned.com/) has a collection maintained by security researcher Troy Hunt.
+This is now a well-known database that is also used by other services for alerts.

-_Prijzen niet na te vragen bij uw docent_
+_Prices not to be checked with your instructor_

 ## Tips

-- Zorg ervoor dat je een veilig wachtwoord kiest.
+- Make sure you choose a secure password.
-- Limiteer het aantal pogingen met tools als [Fail2Ban](https://www.fail2ban.org/)
+- Limit the number of attempts with tools like [Fail2Ban](https://www.fail2ban.org/)
-- Genereer willekeurige wachtwoorden
-- Prefereer geen wachtwoorden, werk bijvoorbeel met [SSH Keys](/security/ssh-keys)
+- Generate random passwords

+Long story short... we repeated this part from cybersecurity because we would probably never want to use a password to secure our servers...
+We will work with [SSH Keys](/security/ssh-keys) instead